moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-However, let’s leave it with the test for now and see if after some
+However, let’s leave it with the condition for now and see if after
-other simplifications we can’t prove to ourselves that we have
+some other simplifications we can’t prove to ourselves that we have
 captured all the possibilities.

+The next simplification is one that is applicable to far more than
+simplifying uses of Booleans but it’s useful here:

+## Remove duplicate code

+It may not be obvious what code is duplicated here as it’s a pretty
+small amount but there are three copies of `return true`, one in each
+of the first three branches of our `if/else`.
+Usually we want to
+remove duplicate code because it’s hard to read and hard to change:
+you have to read carefully to ensure that it’s actually doing the same
+thing as other copies and if you need to change it, you need to change
+all the copies.
+In this case those reasons don’t really apply but it’s
+still worth seeing how we can get rid of the duplication and it will
+move us into a position where we can further simplify things.

+Since the duplication occurs in different branches if the `if/else`
+structure it’s essentially saying, “return `true` if the first condition
+is true or the second condition is true or the third condition is
+true.”
+Well, we have a boolean operator that can combine boolean
+values with a logical “or”: `||`.
+So we can rewrite with one condition
+that or’s together the three conditions under which we return `true`:

 ```javascript
 function sleep_in(weekday, vacation) {